hashicorp/terraform-guides/governance/third-generation/README.md

-import "tfstate-functions" as state import "tfconfig-functions" as config import "tfrun-functions" as run
+import "tfstate-functions" as state import "tfconfig-functions" as config import "tfrun-functions" as run import "aws-functions" as aws
 ```
-In this case, we are using `plan`, `state`, `config`, and `run` as aliases for the four imports to keep lines that their functions shorter.
+In this case, we are using `plan`, `state`, `config`, `run`, and `aws` as aliases for the five imports to keep lines that use their functions shorter.
 Of course, you only need to import the modules that contain functions that your policy actually calls.

 ### The Functions of the tfplan-functions and tfstate-functions Modules
 We discuss these two modules together because they are essentially identical except for their use of the tfplan/v2 and tfstate/v2 imports.

 Each of these modules has several types of functions:
- * `find_*` functions that find resources or data sources of a specific type or blocks of a specific type within a specific resource.
+  * `find_resources` and `find_datasources` functions that find resources or data sources of a specific type that are being created or updated.
+  * `find_resources_being_destroyed` and `find_datasources_being_destroyed` function that find resources or data sources that are being destroyed but not re-created.
+  * The `find_blocks` function finds all blocks of a specific type in a single resource.
   * `filter_*` functions that filter a collection of resources, data sources, or blocks to a sub-collection that violates some condition.
 (When we say resources below, we are including data sources which are really just read-only resources.)
 The filter functions all accept a collection of resource changes (for tfplan/v2) or resources (for tfstate/v2), an attribute, a value or a list of values, and a boolean, `prtmsg`, which can be `true` or `false` and indicates whether the filter function should print violation messages.
 The filter functions return a map consisting of 2 items:
     * `resources`: a map consisting of resource changes (for tfplan/v2) or resources (for tfstate/v2) or blocks that violate a condition.
     * `messages`: a map of violation messages associated with the resource changes, resources, or blocks.
   Note that both the `resources` and `messages` collections are indexed by the address of the resources, so they will have the same order and length.
 The filter functions all call the `evaluate_attribute` function to evaluate attributes of resources even if nested deep within them.
 After calling a filter function and assigning the results to a variable like `violatingResources`, you can test if there are any violations with this condition: `length(violatingResources["messages"]) is 0`.
   * The `evaluate_attribute` function, which can evaluate the values of any attribute of any resource even if it is deeply nested inside the resource.
 It does this by calling itself recursively.
   * The `to_string` function which can convert any Sentinel object to a string.
 It is used to build the messages in the `messages` collection returned by the filter functions.
   * The `print_violations` function which can be called after calling one of the filter function to print the violation messages.
 This would only be called if the `prtmsg` argument had been set to `false` when calling the filter function.
 This is sometimes desirable especially if processing blocks of resources since your policy can then print some other message that gives the address of the resource with block-level violations before printing them.

 ### The Functions of the tfconfig-functions Module
 The `tfconfig-functions` module has several types of functions:
+  * `find_all_*` functions find all resources, data sources, provisioners, providers, variables, outputs, and module calls of all types.
   * `find_*_by_type` functions that find resources, data sources, provisioners, or providers of a specific type.
   * `find_*_in_module` functions that find resources, data sources, variables, providers, outputs, or module calls in a specific module.
   * `find_*_by_provider` functions that find resources or data sources created by a specific provider.